Italy

 Polignano a Mare

-Cruising its way onto our roundup of the most beautiful villages in Puglia is Polignano a Mare, a pocket-sized coastal village that doesn’t get its nickname the ‘Amalfi of Puglia’ for nothing.
-Perched almost impossibly on the edge of rugged sandstone cliffs plunging into the aquamarine waters of the Valle d'Itria coast are a network of chalky white buildings that house everything from quaint seafood restaurants and boutique hotels to Romanesque churches and vibrant art museums.
-The village is also home to one of Puglia’s most photographed beaches – a tiny pebbly cove framed by the dramatic Ponte Borbonico di Lama Monachile bridge and surrounding clifftop buildings.
-For a change of pace, we can whisk you off on a private boat trip to admire another of the village’s most beautiful coastal gems: the sea caves.
-Mother Nature created quite the masterpiece with these caves – think crystalline turquoise waters framed by earth-toned cliffs with rays of sunshine peeking through.
+Next up on our list of the most beautiful villages in Puglia is Polignano a Mare, a pocket-sized coastal village perched precariously on the edge of rugged sandstone cliffs.
+Overlooking the aquamarine waters of the Valle d'Itria coast are a network of chalky white buildings that house everything from quaint seafood restaurants and boutique hotels to Romanesque churches and vibrant art museums.
+The village is also home to Lama Monachile beach, a tiny pebbly cove framed by the dramatic Ponte Borbonico di Lama Monachile bridge.
+To truly experience the village’s beauty (away from any peak season crowds), we recommend a private boat trip to admire the crystalline turquoise waters, earth-toned cliffs, and dramatic sea caves punctuating Polignano’s captivating coastline.

 3